-- Works best if the cost of traversing the list twice without locking is significantly less than the cost of traversing the list once with locking. - One drawback of this Optimistic Concurrency List algorithm is that contains() acquires locks, which is unattractive since contains() calls are likely to be much more common than calls to other methods.
+- Works best if the cost of traversing the list twice without locking is significantly less than the cost of traversing the list once with locking. - One drawback of this Optimistic Concurrency List algorithm is that contains() needs to acquire locks, which is unattractive since contains() calls are likely to be much more common than calls to other methods.